renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

   - Line 76-79: The operator `(const TestFixtureInfo*)` will match to any test fixture
   - Line 84-87: The operator `(const TestSuiteInfo*)` will match to any test suite
 - Line 95-121: We declare a similar struct `InSelection` that holds the same three operators.
-This one however will returns true for a method, if the corresponding test name, test fixture name or test suite name is equal to a set value
+This one however will return true for a method, if the corresponding test name, test fixture name or test suite name is equal to a set value
   - Line 99-103: We declare class variables `m_suitename`, `m_fixtureName` and `m_testName` as a pointer to a string to contain the  test suite name, test fixture name, and test name to use as a filter
   - Line 112-117: We define a constructor, which takes a test suite name, a test fixture name, and a test name, each as a character pointer, which may be nullptr.
 The corresponding values are saved as the test suite name, a test fixture name, and a test name to filter on
-  - Line 118: We declare the operator `(const TestInfo*)` which will return true if the test name is equal to the set filter value `m_testName`
+  - Line 118: We declare the operator `(const TestInfo*)` which will return true if the test name is equal to the set filter value `m_testName`, if not null
-  - Line 119: We declare the operator `(const TestFixtureInfo*)` which will return true if the test fixture name is equal to the set filter value `m_fixtureName`
+  - Line 119: We declare the operator `(const TestFixtureInfo*)` which will return true if the test fixture name is equal to the set filter value `m_fixtureName`, if not null
-  - Line 120: We declare the operator `(const TestSuiteInfo*)` which will return true if the test suite name is equal to the set filter value `m_suiteName`
+  - Line 120: We declare the operator `(const TestSuiteInfo*)` which will return true if the test suite name is equal to the set filter value `m_suiteName`, if not null
 - Line 128-152: We declare the class `TestRunner` which allows to run tests with a set filter, which will use a test reporter instance for reporting
   - Line 132: `m_reporter` stores the passed test reporter instance pointer
-  - Line 134: `m_testResults` stores a pointer to the test results
+  - Line 134: `m_testResults` is the container of the test results
+  - Line 137: We remove the default constructor
-  - Line 137: We remove the copy constructor
+  - Line 138: We remove the copy constructor
-  - Line 138: We declare an explicit constructor taking a test reporter instance pointer
+  - Line 139: We declare an explicit constructor taking a test reporter instance pointer
-  - Line 139: We declare a destructor
+  - Line 140: We declare a destructor
-  - Line 141: We remove the assignment operator
+  - Line 142: We remove the assignment operator
-  - Line 144: We declare a template method `RunTestsIf()` that takes a predicate (which could be an instance of the `True` class or an instance or the `InSelection` class, or any other class that supportes the same three `()` operators).
+  - Line 144-145: We declare a template method `RunTestsIf()` that takes a predicate (which could be an instance of the `True` class, the `InSelection` class, or any other class that supportes the same three `()` operators).
 This method will run any test that matches the predicate passed
-  - Line 147-148: We declare a private template method `Start()` that takes a predicate.
+  - Line 148-149: We declare a private template method `Start()` that takes a predicate.
-This collects information on the number of test suites, test fixtures and tests, and report the start of the test run
+This collects information on the number of test suites, test fixtures and tests, and reports the start of the test run
-  - Line 150-151: We declare a private template method `Finish()` that takes a predicate.
+  - Line 151-152: We declare a private template method `Finish()` that takes a predicate.
 This reports a test run summary and overview, and reports the end of the test run
-- Line 163-171: We implement the `RunTestsIf()` template method.
+- Line 164-172: We implement the `RunTestsIf()` template method.
 This will use the method `RunIf()` to run tests matching the predicate, with the test results passed to fill
-- Line 178-186: We implement the `Start()` template method.
+- Line 179-187: We implement the `Start()` template method.
-Note that it runs methods `CountSuitesIf()`, `CountFixturesIf()` and `CountTestsIf()` to count test suites, test fixtures and test, using the predicate.
+Note that it runs methods `CountSuitesIf()`, `CountFixturesIf()` and `CountTestsIf()` to count test suites, test fixtures and tests, using the predicate.
 We will need to implement those in the `TestRegistry` class
-- Line 194-207: We implement the `Finish()` template method.
+- Line 195-208: We implement the `Finish()` template method.
 Again, the methods `CountSuitesIf()`, `CountFixturesIf()` and `CountTestsIf()` are used to count tests, etc.
 The method returns the number of failures, which is reported back by the `RunTestsIf()` template method
-- Line 209: We declare a function `RunAllTests()` which will simply run all tests and use the passed test reporter for reporting
+- Line 210: We declare a function `RunAllTests()` which will simply run all tests and use the passed test reporter for reporting
-- Line 218-223: We define a template function `RunSelectedTests()` which will run all tests matching a predicate and use the passed test reporter for reporting
+- Line 219-224: We define a template function `RunSelectedTests()` which will run all tests matching a predicate and use the passed test reporter for reporting

 ### TestRunner.cpp {#TUTORIAL_17_UNIT_TEST_INFRASTRUCTURE_TEST_RUNNER_AND_VISITOR___STEP_7_TESTRUNNERCPP}